junxit/us-congress-bills-115/metadata.md

 - 2017-03-24 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2303)
 - 2017-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2303)
+- 2017-03-27 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.